 “What you see in Asheville is stunning: the urban renewal projects coincide precisely with the redlined areas from the 1930s…There’s absolutely no room for speculation here: it’s one policy seeping into another.
 Those neighborhoods that were singled out under redlining — and labelled as areas that should not be reinvested in — come out in the 1960s and ’70s policies selected as candidates for putting highways through them or for eminent domain” (Red lines, The Asheville Blade).

 We must not ignore the fact that blacks have contributed mightily to the prospering city we live in today.
-The Buncombe Turnpike, which changed the future of Asheville, was built by slaves.
-Slave labor was crucial to developing our tourism industry, as slaves worked as waiters, maids, cooks, porters, grooms and trail guides.
-People are often shocked when I point out that many of our streets, such as Charlotte, Merrimon, Woodfin and Patton, were built by slaves and named for slave owners.
+The Buncombe Turnpike, which changed the future of Asheville, was built by enslaved people.
+The labor of enslaved people was crucial to developing our tourism industry, where they worked as waiters, maids, cooks, porters, grooms and trail guides.
+People are often shocked when I point out that many of our streets, such as Charlotte, Merrimon, Woodfin and Patton, were built by enslaved people and named for their enslavers.
 What is the effect of knowing the names of the oppressors, while being unaware of the people who actually built much of our city?
 I would posit that this is one of the reasons we suffer from extreme racial disparities today.
 How can a group that is unseen be effectively engaged in the greater body politic?